designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
 Otherwise, bookings will be sent on the morning of the booking date.

+## Checking that the Collins/Zonal Integration is set up correctly

+Once your Collins Account Manager has been in touch that the integration has been set up, it's always worth creating a test payment (to test the connection and ensure that you're confident with how it will show on your tills).

+Once the integration has been set up, all valid payments added to Collins will have an orange/green tick next to it in the Payments tab of the booking.

+The green tick means that the payment has already been pushed to your till.

 ## Refunding on Collins and Zonal

 If you need to refund a deposit or payment in Collins, this change will **not** automatically be pushed to your tills.